Cloud-CV/EvalAI/docs/source/architecture_decisions.md

 ### Submission Worker

-The submission worker are responsible for processing submission messages.
+The submission worker is responsible for processing submission messages.
 It listens on a queue named `evalai_submission_queue`, and on receiving a message for a submission, it processes and evaluates the submission.

 One of the major design changes that we decided to implement in the submission worker was to load all the data related to the challenge in the worker's memory, instead of fetching it every time a new submission message arrives.
 So the worker, when starting, fetches the list of active challenges from the database and then loads it into memory by maintaining the map `EVALUATION_SCRIPTS` on challenge id.
 This was actually a major performance improvement.